- The different UML diagrams

 3. The UML model in practice

-The main objective of a development team is to create optimized applications, capable of satisfying the constantly evolving needs of their users.
+The main objective of a development team is to create optimized applications, capable of satisfying the ever-changing needs of their users.

 A model is a simplification of reality.
 It allows you to better understand the system to develop.